WHAT IS ALTAR?

 Our factory partners in LA were specifically chosen for their long-standing presence as ethical manufacturing houses and both have been proudly serving the design community for more than two decades.

-As of June 2020, we are focusing as much as we can on sustainable measures, especially when it comes to the main byproduct of retail sales: packaging.
+In addition to our intentional use of deadstock fabrics (mentioned above), as of June 2020, we are focusing as much as we can on sustainable measures, especially when it comes to the main byproduct of retail sales: packaging.
 We are now sourcing compostable, biodegradable, and recycled shipping materials as well as packaging for in-store sales.

 We source our compostable mailers, gift boxes, bags and tissues from Noissue, Packwire, Rio Grande, and Papermart (and reused bubble wrap from received orders when necessary).